Dr Christopher Child

-PhD Approximate Dynamic Programming with Parallel Stochastic Planning Operators, City University London, 2011
+- PhD Approximate Dynamic Programming with Parallel Stochastic Planning Operators, City, University London, United Kingdom, 2011

-BSc Computer Science and Software Engineering, University of Birmingham, 1993
+- BSc Computer Science and Software Engineering, University of Birmingham, United Kingdom, 1993

 My research is centred on the automated creation of intelligent agents for computer game environments, from the level of non-play characters in RPG or "god" games, to squad leaders and artificial opponents.
 The work is also applicable to a range of agent and robotics applications.
 My Ph.D. and publications focus on agents which build a stochastic rule based model from experience in an artificial environment which is either inherently random or random from the limited perspective of the agent's perception.
 This model is then used as the basis for a reinforcement learning algorithm (rule value reinforcement learning) which attaches value to each rule enabling the agent to pick an action in a given situation based on the values of rules with conditions matching the current state.
 Both the stochastic rule learning and rule value reinforcement learning algorithms are novel contributions.
 My future research interests include integrating agent research into commercial games and software engineering techniques for games.

 - Child, C., Koluman, C. and Weyde, T. (2019).
 Modelling Emotion Based Reward Valuation with Computational Reinforcement Learning.
 CogSci'19 24-27 July, Montreal, Canada.

 - Osudin, D., Child, C. and He, Y.-.H.
 (2019).
 Rendering Non-Euclidean Space in Real-Time Using Spherical and Hyperbolic Trigonometry.